ahbin2016/singtel_codility_exam/README.md

 1.Can you model a butterfly?
  - A butterfly can fly `Model implementing Fly, Walk and Extending Animals`
  - A butterfly does not make a sound `Model implementing Fly, Walk and Extending Animals`

+2.Can you optimize your model to account for the metamorphosis from caterpillar to butterfly?
+ - A caterpillar cannot fly `Model optimised by adding Insect and State and introducing tranform() method`
+ - A caterpillar can walk (crawl) `Model optimised by adding Insect and State and introducing tranform() method`